RaminKav/LostInTime/notes.md

     - dark auction house style dude
 - rework inventory uis to use states
   - different states to easily change what UIs ar shown for npc trades, etc
+- ui slot for off-hands (throwable or any right-clickable item)
+- rework tooltips to be a large display on the side?

 ## Easy Features

-- add healthbar to enemies
+[x] add healthbar to enemies
-- add damage numbers
+[x] add damage numbers

+- throwable items (ninja star,etc) (spawns proj, deducts 1 item count)
+- new types of projectile